mistersouza/ayrton-senna/README.md

 ### User Stories

+_These user stories support the website's business strategy, ensuring an engaging and valuable experience for all target audiences._

 + __Business Partner Perspective:__ As user, I want to explore how I can associate my brand or company with Ayrton Senna's legacy for strategic marketing and sponsorship opportunities.
 + __Educational User Perspective:__ As user, I want to access comprehensive sports history and leadership studies resources available on the website, enhancing the learning experience for students and scholars.
 + __Racing Enthusiast Perspective:__ As user, I want to delve into Ayrton Senna's illustrious racing career, reliving his iconic moments and understanding his impact on the world of motorsports.